vasilvv/tls-alps/draft-vvv-tls-alps.md

 ALPS in some of them.

-If the server chooses an ALPN value for which the client has offered ALPS support, the server MAY send an `application_settings` extension in the EncryptedExtensions.
+If the server chooses an ALPN value for which the client has offered ALPS support, the server MAY negotiate ALPS by sending an `application_settings` extension in its EncryptedExtensions message.
 The value of the `extension_data` field in that case SHALL be an opaque blob containing the server settings as specified by the application protocol.

-If the client receives an EncryptedExtensions message containing an `application_settings` extension from the server, after receiving server's Finished message it MUST send a ClientApplicationSettings handshake message before sending the Finished message:

-        enum {
-            client_application_settings(TBD), (255)
-        } HandshakeType;

-        struct {
-            opaque application_settings<0..2^16-1>;
-        } ClientApplicationSettings;

-The value of the `application_settings` field SHALL be an opaque blob containing the client settings as specified by the application protocol.
-If the client is providing a client certificate, the ClientApplicationSettings message MUST precede the Certificate message sent by the client.
+If the client receives an EncryptedExtensions message containing an `application_settings` extension from the server, it MUST send an EncryptedExtensions message (see {{encrypted-extensions}}) containing an `application_extensions` extension.
+The value of the `extension_data` in this extension SHALL be an opaque blob containing the client settings as specified by the application protocol.
+A server which negotiates ALPS MUST abort the handshake with a `missing_extension` alert if the client's EncryptedExtensions is missing this extension.

-If the ClientApplicationSettings message is sent or received during the handshake, it SHALL be appended to the end of client's Handshake Context context as defined in Section 4.4 of {{!RFC8446}}.
-In addition, for Post-Handshake Handshake Context, it SHALL be appended after the client Finished message.
+## Client Encrypted Extensions {#encrypted-extensions}

+This specification introduces the client EncryptedExtensions message.
+The format and HandshakeType code point match the server EncryptedExtensions message.
+When sent, it is encrypted with handshake traffic keys and sent by the client after receiving the server Finished message and before the client sends the Certificate, CertificateVerify (if any), and Finished messages.
+It SHALL be appended to the Client Handshake Context, as defined Section 4.4 of
+{{!RFC8446}}.
+It additionally SHALL be inserted after the server Finished in the Post-Handshake Handshake Context.

+The client MUST send the EncryptedExtensions message if any extension sent in the server EncryptedExtension message contains the CEE token in the TLS 1.3 column of the TLS ExtensionType Values registry.
+Otherwise, the client MUST NOT send the message.
+The server MUST abort the handshake with a `unexpected_message` alert if the message was sent or omitted incorrectly.

+The client MAY send an extension in the client EncryptedExtension message if that extension's entry in the registry contains a CEE token and the server EncryptedExtensions message included the extension.
+Otherwise, the client MUST NOT send the extension.
+If a server receives an extension which does not meet this criteria, it MUST abort the handshake with an `unsupported_extension` alert.

+Future extensions MAY use the client EncryptedExtensions message by including the CEE token in the TLS 1.3 registry.
+The above rules ensure clients will not send EncryptedExtensions messages to older servers, but will send EncryptedExtensions when some negotiated extension uses it.

+\[\[TODO: Section 4.6.1 of RFC8446 allows the server to predict the client Finished flight and send a ticket early.
+This is still possible with 0-RTT handshakes here because we omit rather than repeat the redudant ALPS information, but, in the general extension case, client EncryptedExtensions breaks this.
+Extension order is unpredictable.
+We should resolve this conflict, either by dropping that feature or removing flexibility here.\]\]

 ## 0-RTT Handshakes